SEMICeu/GeoDCAT-AP/README.md

 ## Implementations

 - [GeoDCAT-AP XSLT & API](https://github.com/SEMICeu/iso-19139-to-dcat-ap): Reference XSLT-based implementation and API
+- [CSW-4-Web](https://github.com/SEMICeu/csw-4-web): A proof-of-concept API to expose CSW endpoints in a Web-friendly way, making use of an extended and ad hoc version of the GeoDCAT-AP XSLT & API.
 - [EPSG to RDF XSLT](https://github.com/SEMICeu/epsg-to-rdf): Proof of concept for the RDF representation of the [OGC EPSG register of coordinate reference systems](http://www.opengis.net/def/crs/EPSG/0/), extending the RDF mappings for reference systems defined in GeoDCAT-AP.

 Additional GeoDCAT-AP implementations are documented in the [dedicated page on Joinup](https://joinup.ec.europa.eu/document/geodcat-ap-implementations).

 ## Licence

-GeoDCAT-AP releases and working drafts are distributed under the [ISA Open Metadata Licence v1.1](https://joinup.ec.europa.eu/licence/isa-open-metadata-licence-v11).
+GeoDCAT-AP releases and working drafts are distributed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).